Walker County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Walker County is $49,862.
 This is 35% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 37% lower.
+It is also 37% lower than the national median of $78,538.
 The poverty rate stands at 17.9%.
 This is 30% higher than the state poverty rate of 13.8%.
 The unemployment rate is 7.4%.
 This is 44% higher than the state rate of 5.1%.
 The median home value is $207,900.
 Housing costs are 20% lower than the state median of $260,400.
 The home-value-to-income ratio is 4.2x.
 57.1% of occupied housing units are owner-occupied.
 This homeownership rate is 9% lower than the state average of 62.6%.

 Race & Ethnicity